ropensci/bowerbird/README.md

     add(my_source)
 ```

 A few example data source definitions are provided as part of the bowerbird package --- see the list at the bottom of this document.
-Other packages (package names to be provided here) provide themed sets of data sources that can be used with bowerbird.
+Other packages (e.g. [blueant](https://github.com/AustralianAntarcticDivision/blueant)) provide themed sets of data sources that can be used with bowerbird.

 ### First-time synchronization